Diamondbacks score 3 in 13th inning to beat Rockies 10-8

-DENVER (AP) — Stephen Vogt homered and hit a go-ahead single in the 13th inning as the Arizona Diamondbacks overcame Ryan McMahon’s three home runs, beating the Colorado Rockies 10-8 in a game delayed at the start by snow flurries Tuesday night.
+DENVER (AP) — Stephen Vogt homered and hit a go-ahead single in the 13th inning as the Arizona Diamondbacks overcame Ryan McMahon’s three home runs, beating the Colorado Rockies 10-8 in a game delayed about 50 minutes at the start by snow flurries Tuesday night.

-McMahon hit three solo homers in his first three at-bats to become the 18th player in Rockies history with three in one game.
+McMahon hit solo homers in his first three at-bats to become the 18th player in Rockies history with three long balls in one game.
 He added an RBI double in the 13th.

-Matt Peacock (1-0) had a big major league debut for the Diamondbacks, tossing two innings, getting his first hit and scoring a run in Arizona’s three-run 13th.
+Matt Peacock (1-0) had a big major league debut for the Diamondbacks, tossing three innings, getting his first hit and scoring in Arizona’s three-run 13th.
+He entered to start the 11th after sitting in the bullpen for hours.

+“It wasn’t that difficult,” he said.
+“I’m the waterboy down there so I’m making sure everybody’s got their water, ready to go into the game.
+When it was my turn the adrenaline started going and I didn’t even think about the cold.”

 Temperatures hovered in the high 30s and players’ breath was visible by the eighth inning while fans were bundled up around the Coors Field stands.